US ambassador to Russia set to return home for talks | DW | 20.04.2021

 Russia has additionally provoked much consternation in the US and other Western countries with a military buildup on the border to eastern Ukraine, where Russian-backed separatists have been fighting government forces since 2014.

-The attempted poisoning of Russian opposition figure Alexei Navalny, which many blame on the Kremlin, and his subsequent jailing have also drawn much criticism from abroad.
+The attempted poisoning of Russian opposition figure Alexei Navalny, which he and many others blame on the Kremlin, and his subsequent jailing have also drawn much criticism from abroad.

 tj/rt (AFP, Reuters)